AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 face_id_node *face_recognized;                // Recognized face pointer
 mtmn_config_t mtmn_config;                    // MTMN detection settings
 ```
-- The frame buffer point **_*fb_** will later contain the pointer to the picture from the ESP camera.
+- The frame buffer pointer **_*fb_** will later contain the pointer to the picture from the ESP camera.
 The format of the picture is in JPEG (compressed) format.
 - The pointer **_*detected_face_** will point to a struct containig information for a detected face.
 - **_*image_matrix_** pointer will point to a struct containing the bitmap of the picture.
 We need the bitmap to detect and recognise faces.
 - The **_*aligned_face_** pointer will point to a struct containg "aligned" information for the face detected.
 The aligned information is necessary for face recognition process.